Versatile pastry base, with a dietary requirement twist.

 Mix dry ingredients

-Add to dry ingredients: melted (not hot) coconut oil or ghee, scrambled egg and hot water
+Add to dry ingredients: melted (not hot) coconut oil or ghee, Coconut yogurt and hot water

-Mix all ingredients well with spatula until it comes together
+Mix all ingredients well with spatula until it all comes together in a dough

-Now it's ready to be pressed as mini fruit mince tarts or large savory quiche
+Now it's ready to be hand pressed to desired thickness as mini fruit mince tarts or large savory quiche

 We love to oil our muffin tin and press the dough into mini tarts.
 Mini tarts bake at 175°C for 16-17 min.
 You should get 10-11 mini tarts from this batter (approx 45g/tart).
 We leave them to cool and fill them with low sugar cooked seasonal jam or lightly roasted seasonal organic fruit with a dash of coconut syrup.
 Be creative.